bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

 1. Copy your `fastq` files from Tier 2 to Tier 1.
 2. Perform raw data QC, and store the results on Tier 2.
-3. Get the count matrix, e.  g. using `Cell Ranger` or `alevin-fry`, perform count matrix QC and store the results on Tier 1.
+3. Get the count matrix, e.&nbsp;g. using `Cell Ranger` or `alevin-fry`, perform count matrix QC and store the results on Tier 2.
 4. **Remove raw data, bam & count files from Tier 1.**
 5. Downstream analysis with `seurat`, `scanpy`, or `Loupe Browser`.